neo-mohlomi/KNN-classification-model/README.md

 ##  Comparison with Logistic Regression
 Unlike Logistic Regression, which assumes a linear relationship, KNN is a non-parametric method that can capture more complex patterns in the data.

-This comparison helps in selecting the most suitable model for customer prediction tasks.And based on the accuracy score , the KNN proved to be more reliable than Logistic regression
+And based on the accuracy score , the KNN proved to be more reliable than Logistic regression